 The school of medicine has required standards for the graduation of medical students.
 All students who have successfully completed the requirements for the MD degree will be recommended for graduation by the Student Progression and Promotion Committee.

 The Liaison Committee on Medical Education (LCME), a specialized national accrediting body for all allopathic medical schools, accredits the SOM Integrated Medical Curriculum (IMC).
 The LCME requires a minimum of 130 weeks of instruction for the MD degree.
-The TCU and UNTHSC SOM curriculum is 180 weeks over 4 years.
+The TCU SOM curriculum is 191 weeks of instruction over 4 years.

 Longitudinal Course Descriptions